 Withdrawal syndrome is listed in Paxil’s label as a possible adverse effect.

-In 2006, an MDL consolidated in the Central District of California closed in settlement, with 1,574 plaintiffs paid an average of about $50,000 per case.
-Ultimately, GSK would resolve approximately 3,200 claims linking Paxil to addiction problems for a total of $160 million.
+In 2006, federal lawsuits that had been consolidated in the Central District of California closed in settlement, with 1,574 plaintiffs paid an average of about $50,000 per case.
+Ultimately, GSK would resolve approximately 3,200 claims linking Paxil to withdrawal symptoms for a total of $160 million.

 In 2004, the FDA found an increased risk of suicide among children and adolescents taking Paxil.
-The same year, the New York Attorney General accused GSK of hiding information about suicide risks associated with the antidepressant drug.
+The same year, New York attorney general accused GSK of hiding information about such risks associated with the antidepressant drug.

 While there is no history of mass tort filings related to Paxil’s suicide connection, numerous cases have been tried or settled on a case-by-case basis.

-GSK paid $390 million for suicides or attempted suicides said to be linked to the drug.
-This included an average of $300,000 to resolve 300 attempted suicide cases and an average of $2 million for 150 suicide cases.
+GSK paid $390 million for suicides or attempted suicides said to be linked to the drug, according to Bloomberg.

 Few cases related to suicide are still being filed today.